MarcialT/Stack-Queue/README.md

 3. Create a template for a priority queue using simple linked lists, instead of arrangements as in practice.

-Commands for excecute:

-1. g++ main.cpp -o ./build/main.exe
-2. ./build/main.exe
+Steps for use the code:

+1. First copy and paste this command in the terminal for compile "g++ main.cpp -o ./build/main.exe".
+2. Second copy and paste this command in the terminal for run "./build/main.exe".
+3. The terminal show the original stack inverted.